MisterMeanGreen/TownBuilderQuest/README.txt

 Selling - Quite straight forward, you can sell buildings, and the game will automatically unassign villagers and give back 90% of the money spent towards the building.

 Events - When you end your turn, an event will happen.
 Most of the time its nothing, but sometimes you can gain something or even fight villagers.
 For the first week, no events will occur.
 Giving some lax time to build up.

+Morale - Morale simply helps to dictate the general population feelings about you.
+If it is too low.
+NOT GOOD.
+If its too high and moderately high.
+Good.